TheGiraffe3/mapgen/README.md

 #### {Color}

-There three different ways colors are defined in ES, and any of the three can be used with this generator.
+There are three different ways colors are defined in ES, and any of the three can be used with this generator.
 Thus, when you see `color {color}`, it is an abbreviation for:

 ```html
 color <r> <g> <b>